 The more servers there are, the more IP addresses that will be available for you.
 As a result, no outsider will know from what area you're accessing the internet.
 Country selection also lets you access just about all geo-locked online content.

 NordVPN operates a total of 5,987 servers spread across 59 countries.
 The majority of these are located in the Americas and Europe, though there are plenty of servers and locations that you can make use of in the rest of the world.
 A few alternative VPN providers boast larger numbers of servers in African and Asian countries, so if that is your specific need then it is possible that NordVPN won't be ideal.

 If you already know a thing or two about VPNs, you can also get more detailed information about the servers available.
-Server load, distance and type is shown within the app (whatever platform you are on) allowing you to select the right one to maximise performance or optimize for a given activity, like peer-to-peer downloads and uploads.
+Server load, distance and type is shown within the app (whatever platform you are on) allowing you to select the right one to maximise speed and performance for a given activity, like peer-to-peer downloads and uploads.

 When picking your VPN, something few people consider is checking where the company is based, even though it can make the biggest difference.
 Due to laws and regulations, VPN providers in some countries like the USA and United Kingdom still have to keep all sorts of records about you and your activities.
 The government having potential access to that data defeats the whole "privacy" purpose of VPNs.

 NordVPN is based in Panama, a country where laws protect your data privacy rights very strictly, making it one of the most secure options out there, and significantly more secure than any USA or UK based VPN provider.